alex028502/extra-screen/readme.md

 * the wifi network at home is too slow
 * trying to use it as a full text editor for serious work makes the speed more noticeable
-(I have used emacs at the office set-up, in the picture, and it seems to work pretty well, but it's too small to really try to work with it)
+(I have used emacs at the office set-up in the picture, and it seems to work pretty well, but it's too small to really try to work with it - I am also thinking using emacs to display my email inbox with it so I can keep an eye on my email while I work)

 I am planning to mainly use it at the office to tail logs, but I have been 'daily driving' it for all terminal stuff just to try it out.